 4. FICO credit scores range from 300 to 850

-Accessing your FICO score gives you the chance to have a high-level overview of your credit health.
+Although it’s possible to have a score that’s lower than 300 or higher than 850, most scores will fall between this range.
 Scores that are considered good, very good or exceptional often make it much easier to get new credit cards or loans when you need them.
 On the other hand, scores that are fair or poor can make getting new credit more difficult.

 Here’s an overview of the FICO scoring ranges: